-The Vintage Wood Flooring Company scours the United States and Europe for buildings that are no longer safe or useful.
+The Vintage Wood Flooring Company scours the United States for buildings that are no longer safe or useful.
 And we recover these materials to create new architectural components that pay homage to their origins while providing another century of stunning service.

 First, it’s important to decide what look you’re going.
 Modern?
 Rustic?
 Traditional?
 Eclectic?
 The texture and coloring of the wood can have a big effect on the décor scheme.
 For example, cherry lends itself to a more formal feel than pine.
 Our customers often rely on the expertise of our owner, who has worked on many fine homes and commercial projects.
-Also, bringing in photos of your home or commercial project can be very helpful.Q.
-What’s the difference between a hard and soft wood?
+Also, bringing in photos of your home or commercial project can be very helpful.

-The main difference is the density.
+The primary difference is the density.
 Hardwoods are denser than softwoods, making them sturdier.
 That said, as soft wood is more susceptible to marks and dings, this may be an advantage since it adds character to the floor.
 Hard woods include oak, ash, hickory, and maple.
 Soft woods include Douglas fir and pine

 Reclaimed wood differs from new wood in that it has not been newly harvested.
-It was once used for other purposes, such as a barn, schoolhouse, temple, or other structure.
+Reclaimed wood was once used for other purposes, such as a barn, schoolhouse, temple, or other structure.
 Not only is the practice of reclamation environmentally beneficial, it produces a floor with more beauty, character, and durability.
 Old wood tends to have more character and is more dense than newly harvested wood.
-You'll be able to see the difference.Q.
-How do I get a brochure?
+You'll be able to see the difference.

 We have replaced our old, printed brochure with an online “eBrochure.”
 It’s just one more way that we’re keeping our commitment to be as green as possible.
 We are constantly searching the country and world for unique materials so there's no way to capture our current material supply in a brochure.
 You can download here: The Vintage Wood Floor Company eBrochure.

 Absolutely.
 We’d love to meet with you and discuss your plans.
 Whether you’re redoing a single room or your entire home, from new construction to remodel; we’re happy to meet with you on a one-on-one basis to talk about your project.
 Please contact us to schedule an appointment.

 Definitely.
 For us, seeing and feeling the texture of the wood is an integral part of deciding what would be a perfect fit for your home.
-You can visit our showroom inside our state of the art manufacturing facility/mill by appointment to see large samples and discover what our company has to offer.
+You can visit our showroom inside our state of the art manufacturing facility/mill by making an appointment to see large samples and discover what our company has to offer.
 Visit our Contact Us page for the address and driving directions but please make an appointment prior to your visit--we are a manufacturing facility and cannot accept walk-ins without appointments.

+Beams are priced primarily by the board foot.
 A board foot is a volume measurement that is used in the United States and Canada to measure lumber.
 One board foot is the equivalent of a 12 in x 12 in x 1 in section.
 To calculate board footage, take the width in inches, times height in inches, times length in inches and divide by 144.
 Or take the width in inches, times height in inches, times length in feet and divide by 12.
 For example, if you wanted to purchase a beam that was 6 in x 6 in x 8 ft, it would be 24 board feet (bf).